-As a result of the negotiated rulemaking process which followed the signing into law, the 1998 amendments to 20 U.S.C.
-Section 1092 (f), giving clarification to those considered to be campus security authorities (CSAs).
-Campus "Pastoral Counselors" and Campus "Professional Counselors," when acting as such, are not considered to be a CSA and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
-As a matter of policy, they are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion in the annual crime statistics.
+As a result of the negotiated rulemaking process that followed the signing into law, the 1998 amendments to 20 U.S.C.
+Section 1092 (f) clarifies those considered campus security authorities (CSAs).
+Campus "Pastoral Counselors" and Campus "Professional Counselors," when acting as such, are not considered to be CSA and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
+As a matter of policy, they are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes voluntarily for inclusion in the annual crime statistics.
 All personal information is strictly confidential.
 The rulemaking committee defines counselors as: